 Host: Wow...
 106%, 332%, 443% and 734% returns all within just a few days?
-And am I reading that correctly?
+Am I reading that correctly?
 Nate: Yes, you’re reading that right.
 That’s the full power of using options when you time them right.

 Host: Most people don’t bother to take the time to learn how to trade options properly... but you did.
-You didn’t buy into the myth that options are only for professionals and you didn’t get scared.
+You didn’t buy into the myth that options are only for professionals, and you didn’t get scared.
 No wonder you were able to make millions of dollars within just a few years.

-Nate: Look... even though my One Ticker Payouts strategy calls for making 1 just trade once per week..., The profits potential is massive.
-It’s the perfect strategy to master Options with...
-Regardless of whether you are a seasoned veteran or just a rookie.
+Nate: Look... even though my One-Ticker Payouts strategy calls for making just one trade once per week...
+The profit potential is massive.
+It’s the perfect strategy to master options with... regardless of whether you are a seasoned veteran or just a rookie.

-“Experts” Preach Diversification...
-But Are They Hiding The REAL Way to Build Wealth?
+“Experts” Preach Diversification... but Are They Hiding the REAL Way to Build Wealth?

 Host: But Nate, zeroing in on one stock, rather than diversifying, goes completely against what Wall Street and retirement fund managers have been telling everyone for years.
 Nate: Well, to be blunt...
 How has that been working out for everyone?